chemfiles/cfiles/README.md

 ## Contributors and license

-cfiles was created and is maintained by Guillaume Fraux, and put to your disposition under the terms of the Mozilla Public License v2.0.
+cfiles was created and is maintained by Guillaume Fraux, and put to your disposition under the terms of the [3 clauses BSD license](LICENSE).
 By contributing to cfiles, you agree to distribute your contributions under the same license.

-All the contributors to cfiles are listed in the [AUTHORS](AUTHORS) file.
+All the contributors to chemfiles are listed in the [AUTHORS](AUTHORS) file.
 Many thanks to all of them!